A model structure on the category of small categories for coverings: The -type model structure on

-\begin{theorem} {\rm \cite{DP95} } There exists a model structure on $\mathbf{SSets}$ with the following weak equivalences, cofibrations, and fibrations. \begin{enumerate} \item A morphism is a weak equivalence iff it is a weak $1$-equivalence. \item A morphism is a fibration iff it has the right lifting property for $J'$. \item A morphism is a cofibration iff it has the left lifting property for trivial fibrations. \end{enumerate} where
+\begin{theorem}[\cite{DP95}] There exists a model structure on $\mathbf{SSet}$ with the following weak equivalences and fibrations. \begin{enumerate} \item A morphism is a weak equivalence if and only if it is a weak $1$-equivalence. \item A morphism is a fibration if and only if it has the right lifting property for $J'$, \end{enumerate} where

 Furthermore, this is a cofibrantly generated model structure with generating cofibrations $I'$ and trivial cofibrations $J'$, where